 Will drug tests detect Tramadol?

 Extended toxicology tests, however, are often required by government agencies, especially for those in sensitive positions, and by some private employers.
-These assays are designed to be sensitive to more commonly abused substances, whether in the therapeutic arena or even as recreational drugs on the street.
+These assays designed to sensitive to more commonly abused substances.
+Whether in the therapeutic arena or even as recreational drugs on the street.
 Included in these single-cup screens are cannabinoids, amphetamines, cocaine, phencyclidine (PCP), and opiates.
-These higher-end test cups could have 10 to 12 panels that can be read within minutes of sample collection.
+These higher-end test cups could have 10 to 12 panels that can read within minutes of sample collection.

 With the use of these more extensive tests, the final answer to the query, “Will tramadol make you fail a drug test?” is a definite “Yes.”